gurkandyilmaz/courses-and-tutorials/README.md

 # Python
 *Various Python code examples.* <br/>

-1-) calculator: make a calculator for 4 basic operations namely summation,subtraction,multiplication,division.<br/> Example input: 25+15/20 then press Enter.
+1-) Calculator: 4 basic operations namely summation,subtraction,multiplication,division can be done.<br/>
+Example input: 25+15/20 then press Enter.
 It will compute the result from left to right.